Apply a model to create different types of predictions.

 produces for class probabilities (or other non-scalar outputs),

-the columns will be named .pred_lower_classlevel
+the columns are named .pred_lower_classlevel

 and so on.

-, which is
+column, which is

 a list-column.
 Each list element contains a tibble with columns